seifkhalled/seifkhalled/README.md

-💡 "I am a DATA SCEINTIST passionate and detail-oriented data science student with hands-on experience in data analytics, visualization, and machine learning.
+💡 "I am a JUNIOR DATA SCEINTIST passionate and detail-oriented data science student with hands-on experience in data analytics, visualization, and machine learning.
 I am eager to apply my skills to solve real-world problems and contribute to data-driven decision-making."

 Skills & Expertise:
 🔹 "Proficient in Python for data analysis, including libraries such as Pandas, NumPy, Matplotlib, and Seaborn."